Selling your development: estate agent vs sales team

 Cost saving is the biggest plus.
 ‘Using an agency eliminates massive marketing costs, as it has an existing database of clients and marketing platforms, and also, HR management is done by that agency,’ says Pamela Naidu of ID Realty, specialising in premium luxury real estate in Durban.

-Lanice Steward, head of training for Pam Golding Properties, says: “The purchase or sale of a property is around a six-month process and can be complex and uniquely nuanced, involving hundreds of small steps that include expertise in a number of different disciplines from area knowledge to valuations, marketing, finance, legal and conveyancing.
-And no one sale is ever exactly the same as another – there are many different dynamics and needs and also numerous obstacles that can occur with each negotiation, as well as with the transfer process.”
+Estate agents are also experienced in navigating what can be a long and complex process.
+Lanice Steward, head of training for Pam Golding Properties, says: ‘The purchase or sale of a property is around a six-month process and can be complex and uniquely nuanced, involving hundreds of small steps that include expertise in a number of different disciplines, from area knowledge to valuations, marketing, finance, legal and conveyancing.
+And no one sale is ever exactly the same as another – there are many different dynamics and needs and also numerous obstacles that can occur with each negotiation, as well as with the transfer process.’

 Finally, good estate agents are trained and up to date with regard to the latest legislation such as the National Credit Act, the Consumer Protection Act and FICA.
 They can explain the clauses of any offer to purchase, particularly the purchase price, method of payment, date of occupation, occupational rental, contractual obligations (for example, pest and electrical certificates), obtaining a mortgage bond, as well as a breakdown of all the costs involved in acquiring a property, such as transfer duty, VAT, transfer fees, fees regarding registration of mortgage bonds and obtaining rates and levy clearance certificates.

-Like any product or service using agents, it can be difficult to control the agent’s activities and to make sure they continually work hard on your behalf.
+Like any product or service using agents, it can be difficult to control the agent’s activities and to make sure that they continually work hard on your behalf.
 Also, an agent might not sell your product or service in the way that you would like, or properly understand your property and its brand.

 ‘[They] need to fully comprehend our offering and have intimate product knowledge to share with our buyers.
 This requires training and long-term commitment, which can only be achieved with a dedicated team of people.
-We are not simply selling real estate, we’re selling a lifestyle,’ he adds.
+We are not simply selling real estate – we’re selling a lifestyle,’ he adds.

 Property developers entering international markets can particularly benefit from a sales team that understands how to sell the brand abroad, and are familiar with the cross-border questions that typically arise.

-This is why top-end estate developments like Val de Vie in the Western Cape, or Steyn City in Gauteng, have an on-site sales office, backed up by interactive online platforms that prospective buyers can use to communicate their needs.
+This is why top-end estate developments – like Val de Vie in the Western Cape, or Steyn City in Gauteng – have an on-site sales office, backed up by interactive online platforms that prospective buyers can use to communicate their needs.